zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 To trust a tool, you must know what it cannot measure.
 Throughout this book, we have prioritized thin mediation, low cognitive load, and a clear view of the Road.
 But it is time to be the ultimate skeptic of this framework.

 Where does the vocabulary of the "Fiction Engine" completely run dry?

+### Authority Drift

+The fiction engine relies on some mechanism for distributing narrative authority—a referee who mediates between the fiction and the players, a shared authorship structure, an oracle in solo or low-referee play.
+Any of these can drift.

+A referee ruling that should produce a fictional consequence instead generates procedural negotiation.
+An oracle output that should read as a fictional event instead reads as a task: "introduce a complication," "add tension," "describe something hidden."
+The players receive an administrative prompt rather than a fact about the world.
+They must do significant interpretive work before the fiction can advance.

+When this happens, the mechanism has become a bottleneck rather than a conduit.
+The signal is familiar—more time spent on the Windshield than the Road—but the cause is different.
+The rules may be functioning correctly.
+The authority mechanism is the thing generating overhead where it should be generating fiction.

+In solo play this is particularly easy to miss.
+An oracle that consistently produces prompts instead of events can feel like the game is working, because you are always generating answers.
+But if those answers require invention before they become fictional facts, the oracle has crossed into dead overhead—and the engine is stalling at precisely the point it was supposed to sustain the fiction.

+The fix is the same in each case: the authority mechanism must produce fictional events, not procedural tasks.
+"The guard is suspicious" is a fictional fact.
+"Generate suspicion" is overhead wearing the disguise of an answer.

 ### Paradigm Boundaries: When Overhead is the Point